levomaaa/csbproject1/README.md

 ## Flaw 5 - Insecure Design

-I don't have a limit for login attempts.
-Located here: https://github.com/levomaaa/csbproject1/blob/main/pages/views.py#L13.
+This application does not have a limit for login attempts.
+Located here: https://github.com/levomaaa/csbproject1/blob/main/pages/views.py#L20.

 ### Description